 And now the easy way:

-Bring your old or broken Mac to EliteMacTechs, and let us retrieve the data for you!
+Bring or send in your old or broken Mac to EliteMacTechs, and let us retrieve the data for you!
 We can transfer your data to an external hard drive or to another computer, usually within 1 day.